 - Green initiatives at offices.

-Our Corporate Responsibility Report has more information on our climate change strategy and air emissions.
+The Responsibility section of our website has more information on our climate change strategy and air emissions.

 What are the recommended areas of Edinburgh to live in?

 Edinburgh is a fantastic city in which to live and work.
 With an abundance of green spaces, museums and galleries, sports facilities and award-winning bars and restaurants, there is something for everyone.
 And everything is within walking distance no matter what part of Edinburgh you choose to live in.

 Each part of Edinburgh has its own unique vibe.
 Villages and towns have slowly been absorbed into the city as it spread out from the castle and the different areas retain their own distinct character.

 City centre living is popular among young professionals while those with families tend to choose areas slightly out of the centre.
 Many young professionals enjoy Stockbridge for its bohemian vibe or New Town, given its proximity to the city centre.
 Bruntsfield and Leith are also popular.
 Within five to ten miles of the city centre, you will find Morningside, Portobello, Corstorphine and Barnton, to name a few.
 Slightly further afield, but within easy access of the city centre, are beautiful coastal villages in Fife and East Lothian.